jupcan/osm-gps/README.md

 **a3 group** intelligent systems lab project
 > designment and developement of an agent program to find the optimal route for a vehicle that circulates through a set of places of a town using data from open street map - [uclm](https://www.uclm.es/) computer science | [osm](https://www.openstreetmap.org) grahml data

+**task1**
+goals: given a file in format grahml, the students must write a class ”graph” containing:
+- a constructor, that receives as parameter the name of the file graphml
+- methods: belongNode, positionNode and adjacentNode

 ```python
 file: anchuras.graphml.xml
 nodes: True